ktpunnisa/kt-component/README.md

 # kt-component

-This is a web components ui libraries for Ktui: Design System Customizing Tools
+This is a web components ui library for Ktui: Design System Customizing Tools

 ## Get started